abdelfetah18/web-server/README.md

 1. String
 2. HashTable
 3. SinglyLinkedList
+4. ByteBuffer

+and more...

 `The documentation for the previous Classes will be comming soon.`

 ### Main Classes:
+1. Socket.
-1. Server.
+2. Server.
-2. Client.
+3. Client.
-3. HttpRequest.
+4. HttpRequest.
-4. HttpResponse.
+5. HttpResponse.
-5. WebServer
+6. WebServer

 ### Some Details About These Classes :
 - a Server class has full access to all the clients sockets.